gnugat-legacy/PronounceableWord/doc/manageOffensiveAndInsultingWords.rst

         }
     }

-Now, after generating your words with PronounceableWordGenerator, you can use ``OffensiveAndInsultingWords`` to filter any words you might find offensive or insulting::
+Now, after generating your words with PronounceableWord_Generator, you can use ``OffensiveAndInsultingWords`` to filter any words you might find offensive or insulting::